ltttom/MMT_N5_D14/README.md

 ```
 ./server
 ```
-Client:
 ```
-# To start the client
+# To start the peer
-./peer
+./peers

 # Get list of files that can be downloaded
 show